Radiohead, In Rainbows, and the Inevitable Age of Pay What You Want Pricing

 The fundamental economic issue facing all musicians in both the age of downloads and the age of streaming is, “How can artists sell content when all of it can be accessed for free?”

 The early 2000s were the time of anti-piracy campaigns.
 Torrents had gutted music business profits.
 After Napster launched in 1999, sales of physical media dropped by 25% over the course of four years.
 Steve Jobs and Apple saw an opportunity and stepped in with iTunes.
 Seeing that economic efficiencies related to digital distribution had forever reduced the price of music, Steve Jobs hardballed record labels into slashing profits by adopting his $0.99 per song format.
 These competitively priced digital downloads were better than losing all revenue to piracy, but even so, music revenue has never recovered its highs of the late-90s CD era.

-Of course, iTunes was not the only adaptation of the modern music era.
-Streaming services and Pay What You Want models have also emerged, especially as streaming replaced iTunes and its downloadable file structure.
+Of course, iTunes wasn't the only major adaptation of the modern music era.
+Streaming services and Pay What You Want models also emerged as the next stage of music evolution, and in the 2010's, streaming replaced iTunes and its downloadable file structure.
 Radiohead released their Pay What You Want album in 2007.
-Spotify didn’t officially launch until 2006.
+Spotify launched in 2006.
 Both, however, seem to be reactions to the same set of incongruities in the music business, and both operate on the fundamental assumption that music can be had for close to nothing (whether artists or labels like it or not).

 A Time Magazine article reports, “Artists earn on average less than one cent per play, between $0.006 and $0.0084, to be exact, according to Spotify Artists.” $0.006 is not much money, and most musicians would like to find an alternative to streaming royalties.

 In 2014, Taylor Swift pulled all of her music from Spotify in protest to streaming’s apparent devaluation of music.
 Swift said: